-For the years ended December 31, 2018 and 2017, the Company's effective tax rate was 894.7% and 172.7%, respectively.
-For 2018, the Company had a significant increase in its rate due to the mix of earnings across jurisdictions, valuation allowance recorded on losses in certain jurisdictions, and the impact of GILTI as a result of the Act passed last year.
+For the years ended December 31, 2019 and 2018, the Company's effective tax rate was 42.5% and 894.7%, respectively.
+In 2019, the Company had a significant decrease in its rate due to the mix of earnings across jurisdictions.
+For 2018, the Company had a significant increase in its rate due to the mix of earnings across jurisdictions, valuation allowance recorded on losses in certain jurisdictions, and the impact of GILTI as a result of the TCJA passed in 2017.